villekuosmanen/pikodata/README.md

 - Drag the Pikodata icon to the Applications folder
 - Close the DMG window
 - Open Pikodata from your Applications folder
-- On first launch, you may need to right-click the app and select "Open" to bypass macOS security warnings

-- Troubleshooting on macOS
-- If you see "App is damaged and can't be opened" message:

-- Open System Preferences → Security & Privacy
-- Click the "Open Anyway" button that appears
-- If the button doesn't appear, try running: `xattr -d com.apple.quarantine "/Applications/Pikodata Studio.app/"` in Terminal